jian0084/mad9022-w19/docs/modules/week3/android.md

         url="https://www.youtube.com/embed/3XjkaN8psp0"
     />

+    The variables we should create are:

+    ```
+    ANDROID_HOME  - the location of the Android SDK folder
+    STUDIO_JDK    - The location of the JDK to use with Android
+    ```

 5. AVDs - Android Virtual Devices are the different version files for each Emulator that you would run.
 An AVD contains things like screen size, memory, Android API version, and device capabilities.
 When the emulator runs it needs one of these files to know how it is supposed to behave.
 Think of them as the Operating System for your emulator.
     - You can create AVDs from the CLI but it is much easier to do through Android Studio.
     - This video should help